opendatahub-io/opendatahub.io/pages/docs/getting-started/beta/quick-installation.md

 From ODH 1.4.1 on, we provide a mix-in configmap trusted-ca-bundle-odh that via the Cluster Network Operator merges the user-provided (additionally-trusted) and system CA certificates coming from the operating system of the cluster nodes into a single CA-bundle file in the configmap trusted-ca-bundle-odh that we reference in the [operator subscription spec.config](https://docs.openshift.com/container-platform/4.10/operators/admin/olm-configuring-proxy-support.html#olm-inject-custom-ca_olm-configuring-proxy-support).

 This is especially useful if you want to download manifest.tar.gz files from an enterprise-internal server location with private PKI-based SSL that is not publicly-trusted.
+Also, the publicly-trusted CAs as they are mixed in from the cluster network operator tend to be more up-to-date than what is contained within docker images.

 ```
 apiVersion: operators.coreos.com/v1alpha1